Dunure Castle **

 Description:

-The name "Dunure" or "Dunoure" refers to its Celtic origins, with meanings such as "hill" or "fort of the yew tree."
-Such terms conjure up visions of an ancient stronghold, possibly predating the documented history.
-The castle's origins are murky, with rumours of Norse craftsmanship borne by the sea air, but actual evidence dates its foundation to the late 13th century.
-The first documented reference is a 1256 land charter, indicating the site's early importance.
+The name “Dunure” or “Dunoure” comes from Celtic roots, meaning “hill” or “fort of the yew tree,” evoking images of an ancient stronghold that may have existed before recorded history.
+The castle’s beginnings are shrouded in mystery, with whispers of Norse craftsmanship drifting in from the sea, though solid evidence points to its foundation in the late 13th century.
+Its first recorded mention is in a 1256 land charter, showing its early significance.